 Shampooing too frequently can spark a vicious cycle and tolerance level that mandates excessively frequent washes.
 While jumping in the shower may be the logical thing to do when you first notice greasy roots, doing the opposite and taking a step back might actually be the proper solution.
 Hear us out—according to Miranda Mendoza, beauty blogger at slashedbeauty.com, “It may sound counterintuitive, but washing your hair too much can actually make it greasy.
 Every time you wash your hair, you’re stripping the natural oils from the scalp.
 In response, your body starts trying to compensate by putting oil production in overdrive.
 If you struggle with greasy hair, try skipping a few days of washes.
 It’ll get worse before it gets better, but the balance will come!
 Get through the rough transition with updos like topknots or braids.”
-Here are some gorgeous no-heat hairstyles you can try out.

 You might assume that scalp problems like dandruff or scalp psoriasis equates to dry locks, but these conditions could mean oilier roots—and even be the cause of your flaky situation.
 When your scalp produces an excess of oil, it can also incite an overgrowth of yeast, which in turn sparks inflammation and flaking.
 According to Bova, “If the dandruff sits in the scalp, there is a chance that the follicles and pores can be clogged, causing an overproduction of sebum from the scalp resulting in whiteheads.
 Make sure you use a deep cleansing shampoo with tea tree oil to keep the scalp and pores clean.”
 Seborrheic dermatitis can also be associated with excessive sebum production, which will reap itself by scaly skin.
 If this is the case, dandruff shampoos can help cure the issue, but don’t shy away from reaching out to your doctor if the condition doesn’t improve.
 Lococo highly recommends seeing a hair care professional to determine if you are dealing with an oily or dry scalp; both can culminate in greasy roots so its important to understand exactly what you’re dealing with.